-- Our curriculum is focussed on starting a small commercial farm for profit.
+- Our curriculum is focused on starting a small commercial farm for profit.

 - Business classes are introduced in AgSchool and are covered in-depth in AgXcel and AgPro.
 You will be introduced to basic business concepts, resources, and a network that can support your agricultural endeavors.

 Why are cohort sizes so limited and why can’t you run more frequent cohorts?

 - Our program funds are limited and the current budget allows support for one Farm Coach at each site.
 Farm Coaches are unable to manage more than one cohort at a time as it progresses through the phases.

 - We value cohort learning but also value the Farm Coach/Instructor to student ratio for optimal learning.
 Many of our classes are demonstrations and hands on and larger group sizes make it challenging and unsafe to manage and focus.
 We have experimented with the optimal class size and have set our numbers based on what we have learned can offer a quality learning experience.